 However, to make your native ad effective, you should seize the customers’ attention, entertain, and inform them.
 See that your content is compelling.

-The four types of videos mentioned in this article, if implemented well, will boost your native ad strategy tremendously.
+The five types of videos mentioned in this article, if implemented well, will boost your native ad strategy tremendously.

 Join +10,000 peers and become part of the growing native advertising community.